zf81/web-scraping/README.md

 # import pandas as pd

 # 2. Find two websites for the scraping and use the requests package to bring it into the python file
-# I chose the website Guardian.com to pull information abouot books of the day.
-I then chose the YellowPages.com to bring information about car insurance agents
+# I chose the website Guardian.com to pull information about books of the day.
+For the second website, I chose YellowPages.com to bring in information about car insurance agents

 # 3. Create a beautiful soup object